 The story behind Mitticool is very interesting.
 In 2001, the area in India known as Gujarat was hit by an earthquake.
 While many were fortunate to escape with their lives, they were without electricity.
 Mansukhlal Raghavjibhai Prajapati, a clay craftsman from Gujarat, was working with the relief effort when he had a fantastic idea.
 He made the first Mitticool refrigerator out of clay to use the old principle called ‘surahi,’ or ‘cooling through evaporation.’
 In the topmost “pot,” water is stored.
 This water drips down the sides of the refrigerator, cooling the interior.
 A small tap was built into the bottom to serve as a water cooler as well.

 Amazingly, even the first Mitticool Refrigerators maintained fruits and vegetables for up to 5 days.
 Milk and buttermilk were kept fresh for 24 hours.

-This is a great alternative to electronic refrigerator models, especially of single people who do not require a fully stocked fridge.
+This is a great alternative to electronic refrigerator models, especially for single people who do not require a fully stocked fridge.
 The standard size is 27 inches in length, 15 inches in width, and a depth of 12 inches.
-It weighs a little more than 20 kilograms (about 44lbs).
+It weighs a little more than 20 kilograms (about 44 lbs).
 A reduced carbon footprint is the main advantage here.

 If you are interested in learning about how to procure a Mitticool refrigerator or other products made by Prajapati, you can check out the Mitticool website.